inesmartinsgit/inesmartinsgit.github.io/_posts/2026-01-25-pbi-oracle-troubleshoot.md

 &nbsp;&nbsp;&nbsp;&nbsp;ErrorCode=-2147467259<br>
 &nbsp;&nbsp;&nbsp;&nbsp;<span style="background-color:#EBAAFA">NativeError=3135</span><br>_

+### Oracle Server - Session and Process

-When checking the active Oracle sessions, the technical information in the error correlates directly with the information I needed to proceed further on checking the client side logs.
+When checking the active **Oracle session**, the technical information in the error correlates directly with the information I needed to proceed further on checking the client side logs (below table is cropped to include relevant information).

 <div style="overflow-x:auto;">